Maximizing M&A Success through Enterprise Architecture

 Business Model Technology Fit Evaluation

-In principle, each component (step) can be evaluated on a scale of 1-5 with the totals being added across all 8 components.
+In principle, each component (step) can be evaluated on a scale of 1-5.
+The totals are added across all 8 components.
 The highest possible score for evaluating MAfit is = 40.
-A score below 32 should probably be evaluated very closely to determine if any previously unforeseen risks may exist that could jeopardize company integration.
+A score below 32 should be evaluated very closely.
+An assessment should determine if any previously unforeseen risks exist that could jeopardize company integration.

 Integration alignment is critical to delivering effective, sustainable, and scalable efficiencies.
 An interactive planning tool is provided at the end of this page to begin documenting the company’s architecture vision roadmap.